CephalofairGames/merc-packs-faq/index.md

 ## <a name="page_7" class="page-number">7.0</a> General Scenario Questions

-**Do I need to return to Frosthaven after every successful scenario?** Yes, unless the scenario you just completed is Linked or Force-Linked to another scenario.
+**Do I need to return to Gloomhaven after every successful scenario?** Yes, unless the scenario you just completed is Linked or Force-Linked to another scenario.
 This is indicated by a chain link icon with a red or yellow exclamation point in the Scenario Rewards when a new scenario is first unlocked.
-You cannot replay a scenario you've successfully completed without returning to Frosthaven, and links are only one-way.
+You cannot replay a scenario you've successfully completed without returning to Gloomhaven, and links are only one-way.

 **I don’t understand the difference between Campaign and Casual mode.
 What does all this mean?**
 Generally, scenarios are played in Campaign Mode.
 Casual Mode is primarily for re-playing already played scenarios, but with zero game impacts.
-- Casual Mode: You get no resources, XP, quest progression, etc. You don’t draw any events, and there's no City Phase afterwards.
+- Casual Mode: You get no coins, XP, quest progression, etc. You don’t draw any events, and there's no City Phase afterwards.
 It is really just playing the game to enjoy it, with zero campaign impact.
-- Campaign Mode: If you replay a scenario in Campaign Mode, you can earn resources, XP, any unlooted treasure chests, and random items from the loot deck if you didn’t already get them.
+- Campaign Mode: If you replay a scenario in Campaign Mode, you can earn coins, XP, quest progress, and any unlooted treasure chests.
 You won’t get the Scenario Rewards if you’ve already won the scenario.
-You may need to resolve a road event if you’re replaying a scenario outside of Frosthaven.
+You may need to resolve a road event if you’re replaying a scenario outside of Gloomhaven.
 After the scenario, you will have a City Phase, where time will pass.

-**Can I replay a scenario to loot an unlooted treasure chest?
-Isn’t that Casual Mode?** In Frosthaven, if you want to loot an unlooted chest, you would have to replay the scenario in Campaign Mode.
+**Can I replay a scenario to loot an unlooted treasure chest?** Yes, but it must be replayed in Campaign Mode.
 You would run the scenario just like you ran it the first time, except you do not receive any Scenario Rewards for completion.
-(Just the loot, chests, xp, etc.)
+(Just the coins, chests, xp, etc.)

 **What about a random scenario from the random dungeon deck?
 How do those fit in?** Random scenarios can be played in either Casual Mode or Campaign Mode; it is up to you.
 See above for the differences.
 Random scenarios do not require a Road Event.

-**If I lose a scenario but we choose to replay it, do I keep any Random Items we found?
-What about gold from loot cards?** You keep all gold (including that gained from loot cards), anything gained from treasure chests (even if it contained Resources), random items from the loot deck, and XP earned from your action cards.
-You do not keep any other Resources, including those gained via item usage.
+**If I lose a scenario but we choose to replay it, do I keep anything?** You keep all gold (including that gained from loot cards), anything gained from treasure chests, and XP earned from your action cards.

 **Why are some scenario markers in grey and some in green?** All are considered to share the same marker, but there's only enough physical markers for the green ones.